yakMM/POG-bot/README.md

 - One for the weapons.
 - One for the matches.
 Check `script.py` to populate the databases.
-The mapping of these can be configured at the `[Collections]` part of the config.
+The baseping of these can be configured at the `[Collections]` part of the config.

 There are two common ways to get MongoDB running: [Atlas](#Atlas) and [Manual Deployment](#manual-deployment).